 15 credit hours in one area.
-Choose from arts administration, business, cinema and media production, game design, informatics and computing, or music (performance study, composition, scoring for visual media, or electronic music).
+Choose from arts administration, business, informatics and computer science, music (performance study, composition, scoring for visual media, electronic music, or music production) or any of the minors offered by the Media School or the Luddy School of Informatics, Computing, and Engineering.
 Another area may be substituted if approved by the chair of the Music Industry department and the director of undergraduate studies.